Discover the Great Outdoors: 27 Epic Road Trips From Tulsa

 Starting with a local favorite, Route 66 is an iconic piece of American History.

-There is a lot of history and many Route 66 attractions near Tulsa, such as: The Blue Whale, East Gateway Arch, Route 66 Rising, Tally’s Good Food Café, Mother Road Market, and Buck Atoms Cosmic Curious, among a ton more.
+There is a lot of history and many Route 66 attractions near Tulsa, such as The Blue Whale, East Gateway Arch, Route 66 Rising, Tally’s Café, Mother Road Market, Buck Atoms Cosmic Curious, and more.

 2. Greenleaf State Park

 Ready to head to the woods this weekend?
-Greenleaf State Park is a beautiful and convenient option due to its proximity to Tulsa, making it an easy road trip in Oklahoma.
+Greenleaf State Park is a beautiful and convenient option due to its proximity to Tulsa, making it an easy road trip close to home.

 The park is nestled in the Boston Mountains next to Greenleaf Lake.
-Greenleaf State Park is the perfect place for camping, hiking, fishing, and recharging from city life in nature.
+Greenleaf State Park is the perfect place for camping, hiking, fishing, and recharging from city life.

 The park is famous for its backpacking trail, The Ankle Express.
-The lower section of the trail takes hikers across an epic swinging bridge.
+The lower section of the trail takes hikers across a swinging bridge.

-To hike to the swinging bridge, there is a trailhead near Cypress Row Campground where hikers can trek the lower section of the Greenleaf Trail to the swinging bridge and back for a 4.9-mile day-hike.
+To hike to the swinging bridge, there is a trailhead near Cypress Row Campground.
+Hikers can trek the lower section of the Greenleaf Trail to the swinging bridge and back for a 4.9-mile day hike.

-Be sure to download offline trail map usage if hiking any part of the Greenleaf Trail – there is no cell phone reception.
+If hiking any part of the Greenleaf Trail, be sure to download an offline trail map— there is no cell phone reception.

 3. Robbers Cave State Park

-A short 2-hour drive from Tulsa, Robbers Cave State Park is the perfect road trip.
+Robbers Cave State Park is a short two-hour drive from Tulsa.
 Plan an easy day trip there and back, or stay and camp.

-The Sans Bois Mountains in eastern Oklahoma will take your breath away and reinvigorate your spirit.
-The hiking trails through the pine-oak forest, along with the geology of the area, are incredible.
+The Sans Bois Mountains in eastern Oklahoma will reinvigorate your spirit.
+The hiking trails through the pine-oak forest and the area’s geology are incredible.

 4. Salt Plains State Park

-If visiting for more than a pit stop to take photos, camp, and spend the day digging for crystals.
+If you visit for more than a pit stop to take photos, you can camp and spend the day digging for crystals.

-Planning tip: Pair visiting the Oklahoma Salt Plains with a stop to Gloss Mountain State Park and Little Sahara State Park and see three unique State Parks in Oklahoma.
+Planning tip: Combine visiting the Salt Plains with a stop at Gloss Mountain State Park and Little Sahara State Park to see three unique State Parks in Oklahoma.

 5. Little Sahara State Park

 Oklahoma has incredibly diverse terrain, and Little Sahara State Park is another testament to that.
 Little Sahara State Park consists of 1,600 acres of sand dunes.
-Everyone should take a road trip from Tulsa to see the Oklahoma sand dunes.
+It’s kind of shocking to see.

 Bring your toys and spend the weekend camping if you like ATVs, dirt bikes, or dune buggies.